 The proceedings in this case reveal several important lessons for real estate litigators:

 (1) Despite the Trial Court’s ruling on summary judgment, there is still no appellate case of record in Massachusetts that decisively tackles the question of whether summary process actions are required to evict commercial tenants (the closest analysis coming in the Supreme Judicial Court case of Gidwani v.
 Wasserman, 373 Mass.
 162, briefed by both parties on summary judgment).
-However, the Court’s ruling in our case (as well as other Trial Court decisions) strongly indicates that summary process must be utilized by both residential and commercial landlord prior to repossession.
+However, the Court’s ruling in our case (as well as other Trial Court decisions) strongly indicates that summary process must be utilized by both residential and commercial landlords prior to repossession.
 That being said…

-(2) The failure to utilize summary process in the commercial context does not constitute an automatic nor “per se” violation of the Massachusetts Consumer Protection Statute (c.
-93A).
+(2) The failure to utilize summary process in the commercial context does not constitute an automatic or “per se” violation of the Massachusetts Consumer Protection Statute (M.G.L.
+Chapter 93A).
 Whether or not a commercial landlord’s “self-help” constitutes a violation of the statute will depend on various factors, including (a) whether or not the landlord’s efforts to repossess the premises were forcible or peaceful, (b) whether the lease allowed for self-help or required summary process, (c) whether or not the landlord had any reasonable belief that the premises and property therein had been abandoned by the landlord.

 (3) The Court has almost complete discretion in determining what is and is not a violation of the Consumer Protection Statute.
 Automatic and presumptive violations of the statute are few are far between.
-Although our client was found liable for the intentional tort of conversion, the Court found that the client’s conduct was not deceptive nor intended to deceive the tenant.
+Although our client was found liable for the intentional tort of conversion, the Court found that our client’s conduct was not deceptive nor intended to deceive the tenant.
 Rather, the client demonstrated a good-faith basis for its ultimately unsuccessful legal defense of abandonment.
 Furthermore, the tenant was not found credible in arguing for six-figure damages with respect to tools, parts and broken down cars of little to no value.